Data highlight

 Why we care

-Access to medical providers is key in maintaining one’s health.
-For Oklahomans in rural areas, the barriers to see a provider grow year over year.
-This plays a large role in their poorer health outcomes.
+Access to medical providers is key to maintaining one’s health.
+For Oklahomans in rural areas, the barriers to seeing a provider grow year over year.

 It’s not uncommon for the nearest hospital to be 30 minutes away or more in parts of the state.
-While these figures reflect acute services like urgent and emergency care, primary care providers are in equally short supply.
-In nonmetro areas of Oklahoma, there are four primary care providers per 10,000 people.
-The density rises to seven per 10,000 in metropolitan areas [5].
+While this has a more dramatic effect on the availability of acute services like urgent and emergency care, primary care providers are in equally short supply.

 Considerations